Why Do I Feel Weird or Off? | JED

 • Do I need more regular or consistent sleep?

-• Do I need to take steps to ease physical symptoms of stress or anxiety, like a racing heart or headache?
+• Do I need to take steps to ease symptoms of stress or anxiety, like a racing heart or headache?

 Emotional